Badgerati/Pode/docs/Tutorials/Routes/ErrorPages.md

 # Error Pages and Status Codes

-During web requests, Pode has some default status codes that can be returned:
+During web requests, Pode has some default status codes that can be returned throughout a request's lifecycle:

 * `200` on success
 * `400` when the query string or payload are invalid